Clitoria Ternatea - Health Benefits of Blue Butterfly Pea Flower Tea

 How to Prepare Butterfly Pea Tea?

-Aside from its numerous health properties, a cup of Butterfly Pea tea every day can help reduce fatigue and bring about a sense of calm due to the herb’s anti-inflammatory and analgesic properties.
+Aside from its numerous health properties, a cup of rich blue Butterfly Pea tea every day can help reduce fatigue and bring about a sense of serenity and calm.

 To make tea from Butterfly Pea flowers:

 When there is no color left in the petal, strain the liquid and discard the flowers.
-You will be left with an amazing indigo coloured broth.
+You will be left with an amazing vibrant blue broth.

-The tea can also be consumed with some drops of lime juice to create a sweet ‘n’ sour flavor and turn the luminous indigo tea a deeper purple color.
+The tea can also be consumed with some drops of lime juice to create a sweet 'n' sour flavor and turn the bright blue tea into a deeper purple color.

 Tip: Mix the tea with fuchsia roselle hibiscus and the tea will turn a bright red color.